-In a post last January we mentioned the Reflections Art Gallery.
-We are happy to bring you this update from the gallery’s founder, Stefan Eicher.
+In a post last January we mentioned a friend in India who is using art to disciple his nation.
+We are happy to bring you this update.

 Discipling Nations.
 In the last few months we have had surprising opportunities to share our paintings on Tuberculosis with Members of Parliament, both from France and India.
 These were meetings organized in February and March by our partners ‘Global Health Advocates’ to convince legislators about the need to respond to the problem of Tuberculosis in India.
 With paintings made by artists we took into Delhi’s Tuberculosis hospital, we sought to share the human story behind the statistics.
 Our paintings were well received, and this continues to be part of our experiment seeing art ‘disciple a nation’ through influencing the influencers with Kingdom truth, in this case the truth about the sacredness of human life.